 I find it confusing that in a nation with so few federal holidays we take a day to celebrate a man responsible for some pretty awful things — like initiating the transatlantic slave trade and genocide of natives.
 How in the spherical world did this all come about?

 In 1892, then-President Benjamin Harrison established Columbus Day to celebrate the 400th anniversary of Columbus’ Bahamas discovery.
-Harrison intended the holiday to be about American pride and patriotism—sticking it in Britain’s face how far America had come since 1492—more than Columbus himself and, at that time, Columbus was seen as a symbol of all those great all-American attributes.
+Harrison intended the holiday to be about American pride and patriotism—sticking it in Britain’s face how far America had come since 1492—it was more than about Columbus himself and, at that time, Columbus was seen as a symbol of all those great all-American attributes.
 (It wasn’t actually declared a legal federal holiday in the U.S. until 1972 by President Nixon.)

 According to NPR, “Many in the [Italian] community saw celebrating the life and accomplishments of Christopher Columbus as a way for Italian Americans to be accepted by the mainstream.”
 At a time when Italian Americans were being ostracized in a xenophobic culture, they made a good point: You all love the guy who discovered (“discovered”) this place!
 Well, he was one of us.

-This even extends to the Knights of Columbus, a Catholic fraternal benefit society founded in 1882.
+This even extended to the Knights of Columbus, a Catholic fraternal benefit society founded in 1882.
 In fact, KofC was named after Columbus to drive home the point that Catholics, who along with Italians were also discriminated against, have always been a part of America.
-What better way to show allegiance to America than by naming an organization after the “discoverer” himself?
+Was there a better way to show allegiance to America than by naming an organization after the “discoverer” himself?

 These days, Columbus Day has evolved into a holiday that makes many people feel confused or uncomfortable about what they are “celebrating” (other than a day off work).
 Several places in the U.S. have replaced Columbus Day with observances and festivities more respectful to indigenous populations.
 South Dakota and cities in California, Minnesota and Washington celebrate Native American Day or Indigenous Peoples’ Day instead.
 Alaska just took away the entire holiday altogether.